Remember the Weatherlight, Part 1: Come Sail Away

 After the self-guided tour of some of Dominaria’s most scenic locales, (unfortunately not including the famous nude beach of pre-Invasion Otaria,) thus ends the first chapter in The Weatherlight Saga—or perhaps more appropriately, the prologue.
 We knew very little at the time.
 What kind of place was Rath?
 Why did Volrath despise Gerrard so?
 Would the rest of the crew become more important?
 All in all, it was an intriguing beginning—it explored many diverse areas of Dominaria, before leaving that familiar plane entirely for the foreboding-sounding Rath.
 I, personally, and most other players, couldn’t wait—especially after the first Tempest ads came out with the following quote:

-“There is no storm such as this.
+Quote from“There is no storm such as this.

 It is a sickness in the sky.